GSA/open311-simple-crm/documentation/INSTALL.md

 ------------

-When everything is running, you can click on the __Main site__ link on the FMS-endpoint root page that's now running in your webserver.
+When everything is running, you can click on the __Main site__ link on the Open311 Simple CRM root page that's now running in your webserver.

 You'll see from the homepage that there are a couple of things that you *must* change away from the defaults before your configuration is truly finished.